Should I Become a Medical Examiner?

-Steps to Becoming a Medical Examiner in the U.S.
+Steps to Become a Medical Examiner

-Obtain a Bachelor's Degree
+Step 1: Obtain a Bachelor's Degree

 Aspiring medical examiners may find it beneficial to pursue their bachelor's degrees with medical school in mind.
-This may entail taking courses on such subjects as anatomy, statistics and cell biology, which will prepare them for the Medical College Admission Test (MCAT) and for encountering the medical school curriculum.
+This may entail taking courses on such subjects as anatomy, statistics, and cell biology, which will prepare them for the Medical College Admission Test (MCAT) and for encountering the medical school curriculum.

-Complete Medical School
+Step 2: Complete Medical School

 Medical college applicants may be required to submit their MCAT scores, letters of recommendation and college transcripts.
 They may also be required to apply to the American Medical College Application Service and interview with the college before being considered for admission.